POETSII/pml/README.md

-## POETS Application-level Drug Discovery Tool (PML)
+## POETS Network Analysis Tool (PML)

-This is a software tool that generates POETS markup (POETS XML) from drug discovery graph instances (GraphML), and can perform average shortest path analysis on input problems, serving as a reference implementation for POETS and other software tools.
+This is a tool for generating network-analysis POETS applications (POETS XML) from input networks in GraphML.
+It also includes reference implementations for the generated POETS code for comparison against POETS hardware.

-The general usage pattern for the tool is `pml.py [options] <sucbommand> <files..>`.
+The general usage pattern is `pml.py [options] <sucbommand> <files..>`.

 ### Usage